mumoshu/gosh/README.md

 `gosh` is a framework for operating and extending Linux shells with Go.

+The author started developing `gosh` to:

-`gosh` makes it extremely easy to gradually rewrite your complex shell script into a more maintainable equivalent.
+- Make it extremely easy to gradually rewrite your complex shell script into a more maintainable equivalent - A Go application

-You would usually use it to:
+- Make it extremely easy to write a maintainable End-to-End test involves many shell commands and takes an hour or so to run

+But you can also use it for the following use-cases:

 - Write Go instead of Shell scripts
 - Build your project, as an alternative to `make`